-Gain hands-on learning through our Global Policy Project, the Co-op program, and other experiential learning opportunities.
+Gain hands-on learning through our Global Policy Project, International Exchange Program, and other experiential opportunities.

 Global Policy Project

-- You work in a team under the guidance of a faculty member to complete each step of the Project.
+- You work for an assigned client in a team under the guidance of a faculty member to complete each step of the Project.

 - Collaborating closely with your client and faculty in class and the field, your team analyzes the problem, gathers data, and works through possible solutions.

 - You deliver a report and a policy brief to your client.
 You also present your findings and policy recommendations in symposium held at the UBC School of Public Policy and Global Affairs at the end of Year Two.

 Some Global Policy Project work is locally based while at other times it may involve national or international travel.
 The MPPGA program offers a Travel Grant to cover the travel costs up to a reasonable amount, as well as an allowance for accommodation, meals and incidental expenses during the field visit.